siriusye/GLFont/README.md

 # GLFont
-Font rendering with OpenGL in Qt
+GLFont is a small font rendering application using OpenGL and Qt

+## Technical